 I later wrote to my niece saying it was the most beautiful but terrifying drive I’ve ever taken; drop offs on one side directly into the sea, hair pin curves with the bus driver honking all the way to alert drivers coming from the other direction, motorcycles zooming around us on blind curves… I tried a couple of pictures from the bus window but they were just a blur.
 Still you can get an idea of what the road is like from these pictures; just imagine a road carved into the side of the hills.

 The buses drop off and pick up on the road going through the town.
 From the bus stop you walk down a steep hill with spectacular views over the sea and the town.
 Positano itself is absolutely beautiful and appears to be a shopping paradise.
-I probably walked around the town and to the beach for more than 2 hours taking lots of pictures.
+I spent at least 2 hours walking around the town and to the beach taking lots of pictures.

 The trip back didn’t go so well.
 I think I went to the bus stop around 2:00 pm and was at the head of the line.
 But after 45 minutes the line was huge and when the bus finally came, it was chaos.
 People literally ran over me and I had to stand all the way back.
 Then I got off at the wrong stop and had a long walk into town.